-Insight As the Deletion of Positive Knowledge, and How that Heals the World
+Insight as the Deletion of Positive Knowledge and How that Heals the World

-After all, if I focus on most of the rote knowledge I “know” it begins to turn foggy and evaporate into immaterial assumptions.
-Just like an atom — the closer I look at a material form the more it turns to emptiness and occasional energetic flashes from the void.
+The closer we look at knowledge itself, the more contextual and temporary it starts to look, built upon assumptions that are more faith-based or creative than solid.
+Just like an atom — the closer we look at solid form the more it turns to mostly emptiness and occasional energetic flashes of insight from the void.

 Read More »